CHAPTER 6

 "And the kings of the earth, and the great men, and the rich men, and the chief captains, and the mighty men, and every bondman, and every free man, hid themselves in the dens and in the rocks of the mountains;"

-Everyone on the earth at this time is going to see the heaven roll together like a scroll.
-Instead of coming to Christ, these people run and try to hide themselves.
+Everyone on the earth during this time are going to see the sky roll together like a scroll.
+Instead of coming to Christ, these people will run and try to hide themselves.
 Look at the descriptions of these people.
-They are kings, great men (perhaps presidents, governors, or rulers), chief captains (military personnel), mighty men (powerful), bondman (people in debt), and free people (carefree with no worries).
+They are "kings, great men" (perhaps presidents, governors, or rulers), "chief captains" (military personnel), "mighty men" (powerful), "bondman" (people in debt), and "free" people (carefree with no worries).
 Seems like most of these people listed may be only interested in getting rich or having power.
 This verse doesn't list the poor or the needy.
 It doesn't list the homeless or the abused.
 Maybe they may be the ones who will turn to Christ.

 Instead of being in their nice homes, these people will be trying to hide in dens, in caves, or on a mountain.
 It is sad that these wealthy, intelligent, and strong people will be trying to hide themselves in rocks.
-Maybe they will finally realize that money and things of this earth are very temporary.
+Maybe they will finally realize that money and things of this earth are very temporary and do nothing to help their spiritual need.

 Jesus instructs us in Matthew 6:19-21: "Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal: But lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal: For where your treasure is there will your heart be also."